-But Linda had an idea for something that some might consider beyond the pale: she volunteered to research and write a piece on Saxon blue.
-Unlike the typical indigo vat (which is carefully treated through a natural or chemical process to remove oxygen), Saxon blue extract is made through a quick, exciting process.
+Linda had an idea for something that some might consider beyond the pale: she mixed, developed, and dyed with Saxon blue.
+Unlike the typical indigo vat (which is carefully treated through a natural or chemical sequence to remove oxygen), Saxon blue extract is made through a quick, exciting process.
 It requires 98% sulfuric acid, which we were allowed to buy only after demonstrating that we were upstanding citizens (and which I didn’t even get close to).
-But Linda insisted, "It will be easy!"
-(That's often how adventures with Linda begin.)

 A few weeks after the acid and the indigo powder arrived, Linda came into the office with a video of herself mixing the Saxon blue solution.
 In the video, she is dressed from head to toe in protective covering (including a full face mask) while her husband, a scientist, supervised and recorded.
 She measures out ingredients using a professional-quality balance and beakers and narrates as she mixes them.
 (At one point you can hear her husband admonish, “Slowly!” from behind the camera.)